bully

 This is one of the best picture books about bullying for girls.
 It's an in-depth story about a girl, Katie, whose former best friend, Monica, manipulates and bullies her after years of unconditional friendship.
 The situation is confusing for Katie because at times, when no one else is around, Monica returns to her old nice self.
 But then she reverses her behavior in the presence of others by teasing, excluding and name-calling.
 If you are searching for a book that does not sugarcoat the issue and offers some sound advice for handling this type of situation, look no further.

-Books for Toddlers Who Bully Others
+Books for Toddlers About Bully Behavior

+Children can encounter mean behavior at very young ages, even starting as early as preschool when hitting, pushing, and shoving can be a problem.
 Figuring out how to socialize takes a lot of trial and error for toddlers.
 The first time a young child is plopped into a group of other similar-sized tots, things might not go very smoothly.
 Aggressive behavior like biting is often part of the learning process.
 Toddlers who experiment with physical force can learn their lesson quickly when the other child retaliates.
 After a little bit of give a take, most little ones settle down and eventually figure out how to get along with others.
-Little ones often grab toys and other objects from others without asking and have a difficulty sharing.
+Little ones often grab toys and other objects from others without asking and have difficulty sharing.
 When this bad behavior persists, requiring adults to intervene.
-If your child is the aggressor or the recipient, these books for toddlers will help.
+If your child is the aggressor or the recipient, reading stories featuring characters who act like bullies can help.

 shady baby

-A best-selling picture book about a sassy baby who takes the behavior of others seriously.
+A bestseller about a sassy baby who takes the behavior of others seriously.
 She heads to the park for a day of play only to witness some kids behaving not-so-nicely toward others.
 Shady Baby stands up against the bullies, but what happens when her own feelings get hurt?
 Will the other babies have her back?
 This charming book for babies and preschoolers reminds us that it's never too soon to talk to our kids.

 billy bully